WHAT IS LUNG CANCER?

-Learn About Lung Cancer
+Learn about Lung Cancer

 Lung cancer is the second most common cancer among men and women.
-Lung cancer happens when abnormal cells in the lung grow uncontrollably and form tumors in one or both lungs.
-Lung cancer is hard to detect in early stages.
-That’s why it is important to begin working with a pulmonologist – a physician who is specially trained to diagnose and treat lung diseases and conditions – as soon as you suspect you may have a serious lung condition.
-Once you or a loved one is diagnosed with lung cancer, your pulmonologist will bring together a full team of specialists to provide you a complete range of the latest treatment options.
+It is when abnormal lung cells grow out of control.
+Lung cancer is difficult to diagnose in early stages.
+It is important to see a pulmonologist – a doctor who is specially trained to diagnose and treat lung diseases and conditions – as soon as you suspect a problem.
+After a lung cancer diagnosis, your pulmonologist (lung doctor) will assemble a team of specialists.
+This provides you with a full range of the latest treatments.
 Your medical team could include your:

 Lung cancer is the leading cancer killer in both men and women in the United States.
 Lung cancer has the lowest 5-year survival rate among all common cancers, but the survival rate is more than 50% when detected at an early stage and it’s limited to one area of the lung.
 This is why early screening is so important.

 Early diagnosis and treatment with surgery and/or new techniques of chemotherapy and radiation therapy may cure many patients with lung cancer.
 Watch the CHEST Foundation’s video on lung cancer biopsies to learn how lung cancer is diagnosed and how biopsies can aid in creating targeted therapies.